zephyrproject-rtos/zephyr/doc/reference/storage/nvs/nvs.rst

 To protect the flash area against frequent erases it is important that there is sufficient free space.
 NVS has a protection mechanism to avoid getting in a endless loop of flash page erases when there is limited free space.
-When such an endless loop is detected NVS is placed in a locked state and becomes a read-only file system.
+When such a loop is detected NVS returns that there is no more space available.

 For NVS the file system is declared as: